mohamuhsin/my-portfolio/README.md

 # My Project Portfolio Built With React

-This is my project portfolio built with react and Next.js showing everything i do, did throughout the years and everything aout m
+This is my project portfolio built with react and Next.js showing everything i do, did throughout the years and everything about me.

 to look through it, check out at https://mohamuhsin.com.